Updated: June 6, 2025

 The third question was the lightbulb moment.
 It was an insight that was only obvious in hindsight: new hires weren’t getting adequate training on the skills they needed most.

-The fourth question brought a little more clarity and then the last question was the show stopper.
+The last question was the show stopper.

 The current training program inundated new hires with procedures they might use once every three months.
 By the leader’s own admission, this was more for awareness since customer service agents were likely to forget them.

-The heart of the issue was these procedures were given equal time with more common procedures that were used on a daily basis.
+At the heart of the issue was these procedures were given equal time with more common procedures that were used on a daily basis.
 The result was new hires weren't getting a chance to master the basics.

 Armed with this insight, the customer service leader completely transformed the training program.